Radoľa

 Radoľa (Radola) is a village and municipality in Kysucké Nové Mesto District in the Zilina Region of northern Slovakia.

 History

 In historical records the village was first mentioned in 1332.

-The Manor-house in Radola
+Radoľa Manor House

-The village contains The Manor-house in Radola, one of the oldest monuments in Kysuce, Slovakia.
+The village contains the Radoľa Manor House, one of the oldest monuments in Kysuce, Slovakia.

 Geography

 The municipality lies at an altitude of 300 metres and covers an area of 6.722 km².
-It has a population of about 1370 people.
+It has a population of about 1,521 people.